 If I need permission, how long will it take?

 Most applications take up to 8 weeks to process.
 Where an application raises complex issues, it might take longer.
 The minimum time to deal with an application is 5-6 weeks because of publicity requirements and the need to consult with other agencies.

 How do I know what is happening with my application?

 When an application is submitted, it is first checked to see that it meets the legal requirements.
 If it does, it will be registered and an acknowledgement sent out.
 If the application cannot be registered, a letter will be sent that sets out what additional matters need to be addressed.
 Each application has a case officer appointed to it and that person is the main contact point.
 If any issues arise during the processing of the application, either the applicant or agent will be contacted.
-An application will be determined in accordance with the delegation scheme and by reference to the Local Development Framework.
+An application will be determined in accordance with the delegation scheme and by reference to the Local Development Framework, the National Planning Policy Framework and other material considerations.
 Once an application is decided, a formal decision notice will be sent out.

 How do I make an application?

 The way in which planning and other applications are made is governed by legislation.
-Application forms and guidance notes which can be downloaded are available here.
+Details of how to submit a planning application are available here.

 How do I view and comment on an application?